Maged el-Kedwany: Personal life

-Maged El Kedwany was born in 1967 in the district of Shubra, Cairo, Egypt.
+Maged el-Kedwani was born in 1967 in the district of Shubra, Cairo, Egypt.
 At a young age, Maged was brought up in Kuwait till the age of 18.
 He began his professional career while studying design at the Faculty of Fine Arts.
 He began acting in a number of amateur plays, which led to him being cast in various TV shows like Qanfad (Hedgehog) and Nahnu la Nazre el-Shook.
 Thereafter he enrolled in the Institute of Theatrical Arts and graduated in 1995.
 He currently lives in El Rehab city.